 Contact us to arrange your FREE initial consultation

-Excluding mesothelioma, there is no particular type of lung cancer which is exclusively caused by exposure to asbestos dust.
+Excluding mesothelioma, there is no particular type of lung cancer that is exclusively caused by exposure to asbestos dust.
 Both small cell lung cancer and non-small lung cancer can be caused or contributed to by exposure to asbestos dust.

 Even if you were a smoker, it is possible that asbestos exposure has contributed to your lung cancer.
 This is because the risk of developing lung cancer increases in direct proportion to the level of your exposure to asbestos dust.